-- 143. Sheffield CC sets out the detailed policies concerning the provision of affordable housing.
-Policy CS 40 (Affordable Housing) in the Core Strategy, requires that 'In all parts of the city, developers of all new housing developments will be required to contribute towards the provision of affordable housing where this is practicable and financially viable'.
-Policy NC3 in the emerging Sheffield Plan requires that at least 10% of all new housing on qualifying schemes should be affordable. - 144.As part of its preparation, consideration was given to introducing a detailed affordable housing policy in the Plan seeking to vary (either upwards or downwards) the target for affordable housing provision in new housing development than that contained in approved (specifically Policy CS 40 in the Sheffield Local Plan) and emerging local planning (specifically Policy NC3) policies.
+- 144.As part of its preparation, consideration was given to introducing a detailed affordable housing policy in the Plan seeking to vary (either upwards or downwards) the target for affordable housing provision in new housing development than that contained in approved (specifically Policy CS 40 in the Sheffield Local Plan) and emerging local planning (specifically Policy NC3) policies.
 It is not considered that the evidence gathered could justify this.
-It does, however, underline the need and compelling case that local requirements for affordable housing provision in the parish, at the very least, should be met and assertively applied. - 145.
-The Plan will be generally support and encourage development proposals that provide affordable housing to meet local housing needs either through the national and local planning policies or other mechanisms. - POLICY E4: AFFORDABLE HOUSING Housing development proposals should comply with, and wherever possible exceed, Sheffield City Council required contributions with regard to the provision of affordable housing.
-The focus for the delivery of affordable housing should be on the provision of smaller housing types (one and two bedroom) suitable for older people wishing to downsize and first-time home buyers in accordance with Policy E3: HOUSING MIX. - 146.
-During the preparation of this Plan, several specific suggestions were made about other actions that could be taken forward to deliver much needed affordable house.
+It does, however, underline the need and compelling case that local requirements for affordable housing provision in the Parish, at the very least, should be met and assertively applied. - 145.
+The Plan will be generally support and encourage development proposals that provide affordable housing to meet local housing needs either through the national and local planning policies or other mechanisms.

+POLICY E4: AFFORDABLE HOUSING - Housing development proposals should comply with, and wherever possible exceed, Sheffield City Council required contributions with regard to the provision of affordable housing.
+The focus for the delivery of affordable housing should be on the provision of smaller housing types (one and two bedroom) suitable for older people wishing to downsize and first-time home buyers in accordance with POLICY E3: HOUSING MIX.

+146. During the preparation of this Plan, several specific suggestions were made about other actions that could be taken forward to deliver much needed affordable homes.
 The promotion and delivery of exception sites for community-led development was particularly cited.
 The NPPF describes in its glossary of terms community-led development as 'A development instigated and taken forward by a not-for-profit organisation set up and run primarily for the purpose of meeting the housing needs of its members and the wider local community, rather than being a primarily commercial enterprise'.
-Many parish councils and others have successfully used community-led development as a mechanism to deliver much needed affordable housing at the local level.
+Many Parish Councils and others have successfully used community-led development as a mechanism to deliver much needed affordable housing at the local level.
 National and local planning policies provide general support community-led development for housing where it reflects local need and is responsive to local circumstances, a policy position this Plan supports.
 The Parish Council will be generally supportive of and actively encourage proposals for community-led housing subject to evidence of need and compliance with relevant local and national planning policies.